itenfay/DYFStoreReceiptVerifier_Swift/README.md

 ## Demo

-To learn more, please check out [Demo](https://github.com/dgynfi/DYFStore/blob/master/DYFStoreDemo/DYFStoreManager.swift).
+To learn more, please check out [Demo](https://github.com/chenxing640/DYFStore/blob/master/DYFStoreDemo/DYFStoreManager.swift).

 ## Feedback is welcome

-If you notice any issue, got stuck or just want to chat feel free to create an issue.
+If you notice any issue, got stuck to create an issue.
 I will be happy to help you.